 6.10 Case Study “Professionally unsuccessful”

-Beatrice (name changed) told me that at the age of forty she still had not found the right job.
+Beatrice (name changed) tells me that at the age of forty she still has not found the right job.

-In order to find a solution, I suggested using a new format of the SELF-Integrating Trauma Constellation.
-It is called “Problem as a key to the solution” and is based on two basic assumptions:
+In order to find a solution, I suggest using a new format of the Self-Integrating Trauma Constellation.
+It is called “Problem as a key to the solution” and is based on two basic assumptions.

-Clients can themselves investigate what is hidden behind the blocking element.
-The blocking element often proves to be an “introject” either in form of an adopted core belief or a traumatic event from one’s own life or from their family constellation.
+The client can detect for him/herself what is hidden behind the blocking element.
+The blocking element often proves to be an introject either in form of an adopted core belief or a traumatic event from one’s own biography or that of another family member.

-“If you think that your blocking element does not belong into your personal space any longer, then you can mark a border using this scarf so that the blocking element is outside of your personal space while your Self is inside.”
+“If you think that your blocking element does not belong into your personal space any longer, then you may mark a border with this scarf so that the blocking element is outside of your personal space while your Self is inside.”

 Beatrice follows the suggestion.
-Strangely enough she now misses the blocking element as if she were not complete.
-“Would you like to have it back – or would you like to find out what is behind this?”
-She does not follow her – obviously confused – feelings, but her common sense.
+Interestingly, she now misses the blocking element as if she were not complete.
+“Would you like to have it back or would you like to find out what is behind this?”
+She does not follow her – obviously confused – feeling, but her common sense.

-Beatrice stands in the position of the BE, senses her feelings and suddenly feels sad and burdened.
-She suddenly remembers that her mother had fled from Czechoslovakia.
-There she had completed an academic education in a profession she would have liked to pursue.
-But in Germany she was never able to work in this field since her education was never officially recognized.
-Soon she became pregnant and from then on she took care of the children.
+Beatrice takes the place of the blocking element and tracks her feelings.
+She suddenly feels sad and burdened and then remembered her mother leaving the Czech Republic as a refugee.
+Her mother had completed an academic education in a profession she would have liked to pursue.
+But in Germany she was never able to work in this field as her education was never officially recognized.
+Soon she became pregnant and from then on, she took care of the children.

-Now it is possible for Beatrix to clearly recognize that the blocking element was her “mother’s occupational trauma”.
+Now it is possible for Beatrix to recognize the blocking element as her mother’s trauma in regards to her work.
 Once again, Beatrix puts it back into her private space.
-The feeling that arises feels familiar.
-Despite her reluctance she decides to remove the introject out of her private space: “You are my mother’s occupational trauma and don’t belong in my space.”
+The feeling that rises feels familiar.
+Despite her reluctance she decides to remove the introject from her private space.
+“You are my mother’s trauma in terms of her work.
+You don’t belong into my space.”

-Only now does she feel a bonding to her Self and can fuse with it – instead of with her mother’s trauma.
+Only now does she feel the bonding to her self and can fuse with it instead of her mother’s trauma.

-In the end, she sets a boundary between herself and the trauma.
+In the end, she distances herself from the trauma.
 She is now able to physically sense that she is not responsible for her mother’s trauma.
 After completing all these steps, she still feels an inner resistance and at the same time an immense relief.

 Hypothesis regarding the Dynamics

 It is a common phenomenon that clients do not want to “release” the blocking element.
-They cling onto the BE as if it were a treasure – although it is responsible for their suffering.
+They cling to it as if it were a treasure and not the cause of her suffering.

-My hypothesis regarding this unconscious dynamic: when a child directly (without any delimitation!) experiences the pain of their beloved mother, the thought arises in the child: if I cannot help my beloved mother, then I at least want to share the pain with her.
-The desire to share the pain is an expression of their love for their mother.
+My hypothesis about this unconscious dynamic is as follows, when a child experiences the pain of his/her mother (without distancing him/herself) the thought arises, “If I cannot help my mother, then I at least want to share the pain with her.”
+The desire to share the pain is an expression of his/her love for the mother.
 This thought then works – unconsciously – like a resolution, like a vow and determines one’s own destiny!
-To distance oneself from this destiny feels loveless, like a betrayal of one’s mother!
-This feeling of prohibition up to now prevented clients from parting from this blocking element.
-The client’s suffering thus becomes an expression of the loving bond with their mother.
-In other words, the bonding to the mother was based on their suffering, their trauma.
+To distance oneself from this fate feels unkind, like betrayal to one’s mother!
+This feeling of prohibition prevents clients from parting with this blocking element.
+The client expresses with help of their own pain their caring bonding to their mother.
+In other words, the bonding to the mother was based on her suffering.

-Clearly there seems to be an unconscious blending of one’s own pain with the mother and the mother’s pain.
-And this blending complex is incorporated into one’s own “identity space” as an introject.
+There seems to be an unconscious mixture of one’s own pain with the mother and the mother’s pain.
+And this complex is taken up as an introject into one’s own “identity space”.
 It becomes a blocking element and creates the problem.

 This distinction becomes easier as soon as the client understands that this dynamic does not make the parents happy but upsets them.
 During a constellation it can be brought to light through a ritual of blessing.
-A representative of the mother – irrespective of whether she has passed away or is still alive – touches the client’s head with their hand and says: “I give you my blessings.
-Live your life, live your strength and live your love.
+A representative of the mother touches the client’s head and says, “I give you my blessing.
+Live your life, live your strength, live your love.
 You are free.”

-The concept of the “SELF-Integrating Trauma Constellation” is an excellent short-term therapy as one can see in further examples6.
-Very few targeted interventions have a quick and long-lasting effect.
-The procedure is structured in such a way that affected people can process their own problems by using the set of instructions: (“Do it Yourself”)7.
+The concept of the “Self-Integrating Trauma Constellation” is an excellent short-term therapy as one can see in further examples(12).
+Few targeted interventions have a quick and long-lasting effect.

-¹The ancient Chinese doctrine of Taoism describes the greater whole as: “The Tao that can be named is not the true Tao.”
+(7)The ancient Chinese doctrine of Taoism describes the greater whole, “The Tao that can be named is not the true Tao.”